ashwinjai/Telecom-Customer-Churn-Prediction-/README.md

 ![image](https://github.com/ashwinjai/Telecom-Customer-Churn-Prediction-/assets/36980518/004e4a5d-0363-4bca-8bbf-9767052b0125)

 **2.1 Tenure Bins** It categorizes customers based on the length of time they have been with a company.This segmentation helps businesses analyze customer behavior, preferences, and engagement patterns at different stages of their relationship with the company.
+It is segmented below

+0-6 months: New customers
+7-12 months: Early-stage customers
+13-24 months: Mid-term customers
+25-36 months: Long-term customers
+37+ months: Very long-term customers

 From the Dashboard we can see trend in Gender Category, Male and Female which is from 0 to 5 months Male and Female associated with company 6% each and show decreasing trend. young-adult, Middle-aged adult & Old-Aged adult Categeory associated with company for tenure for 5year is 2%, 4% & 2% Respectively.
 Churned Customer stayed with company 7% for period of 0 -5 months and shows decreasing trend and stayed customer show stable trend between 4% and 3%.
 Highest seen is 7%  <br>

 **Average Monthly download** <br>